Introduction

 Letting a greater priority means “more important” is called a max-priority queue, it is also possible to implement min-priority queue, where the most element important are the ones with the lowest priority.
 In both cases, a decision must be made if multiple elements have the same priority: we can decide arbitrarily, using the element value, take the “first one” in the structure, etc.

 Exactly like a people waiting at the ER, priority queues implement a “most-important-in-first-out” principle.
+Our examples will use the Emergency Severity Index, which ranges from 1 (most urgent) to 5 (less urgent).

 Possible Implementation